Millcreek Township, Erie County, Pennsylvania

-Millcreek Township is a township in Erie County, Pennsylvania.
-The population was 54,073 at the 2020 census.
-It is the 12th largest municipality in the state.
+Millcreek Township is a township in Erie County, Pennsylvania, United States.
+The population was 54,070 at the 2020 census, making it the 14th-largest municipality in the state and the largest township in Western Pennsylvania.

 Millcreek Township is home to the entrance to Presque Isle State Park, Waldameer Park, Millcreek Mall, and other attractions.
 Also located in the township is Erie International Airport, the primary airport serving the Erie metropolitan area.
 LECOM Health, a non-profit healthcare system serving Erie County and the surrounding areas, also calls the township home.

 History

 Evidence exists of Native American presence in Millcreek Township as early as 3700 BC.
 The township's Sommerheim Park is the location of the Sommerheim Park Archaeological District, which has yielded archaeological artifacts from the Archaic and Woodland periods.

-One of the earliest townships in the Erie Triangle to be settled, Millcreek was one of the original 16 townships of Erie County.
-As families came they moved from the bayfront settlement of Erie and began to form small hamlets such as Federal Hill, Kearsarge, Marvintown, and Weigelville, all to become part of Mill Creek Township.
-As the Erie settlement grew, first into a borough, then a city, it annexed more and more sections of the township.
+Millcreek, one of the original 16 townships of Erie County, was among the first areas settled in the Erie Triangle.
+As new families arrived, they moved inland from the bayfront settlement of Erie.
+They established small hamlets such as Federal Hill, Kearsarge, Marvintown, and Weigelville—all of which later became part of Millcreek Township.
+As Erie expanded, first becoming a borough and then a city, it gradually annexed increasing portions of the township.

-19th century

-After the east–west roads were laid out, taverns began to sprout about every mile or so.
-Along the Ridge Road (U.S. Route 20), which was laid west through Millcreek in 1805, one of the few that remain is the Nicholson Tavern.
-Built in 1836, mostly by Isabella Nicholson and her sons, it is still owned by the family and is listed on the National Register of Historic Places.
-The Presque Isle Light and Sommerheim Park Archaeological District are also listed.
+After surveyors laid out the east–west roads, tavern owners began establishing inns roughly every mile.
+In 1805, workers extended Ridge Road—now part of U.S. Route 20—westward through Millcreek, prompting a rise in such establishments.
+One tavern that still stands is the Nicholson Tavern, which Isabella Nicholson and her sons constructed in 1836.
+The Nicholson family continues to own the property, which appears on the National Register of Historic Places.
+Other Millcreek sites on the National Register include the Presque Isle Light and the Sommerheim Park Archaeological District.

 A recurving sandspit peninsula, Presque Isle, connects to the mainland in western Millcreek.
 During the War of 1812, Oliver Hazard Perry commanded his fleet in battle and strategically used the peninsula's bay as a harbor to construct six out of nine of the ships in his fleet.
-In 1921, the peninsula was made a state park and was designated a National Natural Landmark by the National Park Service.
-Today, the park is a bird sanctuary with over 150 different species identified here.
+In 1921, the peninsula was designated a state park and later became a National Natural Landmark by the National Park Service.
+Today, the park serves as a bird sanctuary, home to over 150 different species.

 Just west of the entry into Presque Isle was a well-forested area known as Hopkins Grove.
 The Erie Electric Motor Company purchased the grove in 1896 for development into an amusement park.
 Waldameer Park is one of the oldest amusement parks in the nation.